dionyziz/ting/etc/spec/ARCHITECTURE.md

   window.
 Includes four parameters, `username`, `type`, `target`, and `text`, as per above.
 If `type` is set to `user`, then `target` must be your username.

+* `start-typing-response`: Indicates that the message that was sent via `start-typing` has been saved in the database.
+It includes one parameter, `messageid`, which is the id of the new message that is currently being typed.

+* `update-typing-messages`: Indicates that the messages that are being typed are updated.
+  It includes one parameter, `messages_typing`, which is a dictionary of messages.
+  The dictionary of messages contains a key with its messageid for each message, whose value is a dictionary that describes an individual message.
+  That dictionary that describes the message contains four attributes:

+  1. `text`: A string which is the text of the message.
+  2. `username`: A string which is the username of the user that's typing the message.
+  3. `typing`: A boolean that indicates if the message is currently being typed or not.
+  4. `datetime_start`: A unix epoch in ms which indicates the datetime the message started being typed.

 ## RESTful API

 The RESTful API deals with two resources currently: Messages and channels.
 The